-There are two ways you may be able to save money on your health care plan.
+There are two ways you may be able to help save money on your health care plan costs.
 One way is by getting a premium tax credit.
 The other is by getting a cost sharing reduction (CSR).
 Premium tax credits and cost sharing reductions are types of federal financial assistance1 given to people who qualify in order to help make health insurance more affordable.

 Premium tax credits lower your health care premiums

 Premium tax credits lower your monthly health care plan premiums.
-You have two choices for the way you use this aid.
-After you sign up for your plan, you can have the federal government pay the tax credit right to the insurance carrier each month.
-This lowers the premium amount you pay.
+If you qualify, you have two choices for the way you use this aid.
+After you sign up for your qualified health plan, you can have the federal government pay the tax credit right to the insurance carrier each month.
+This lowers the monthly premium amount you pay.
 Your other choice is to get a tax credit when you file your federal income taxes.
 This means you pay the full amount of your insurance premium each month.
 Then you get the total credit after you file your taxes.
 You can use the premium tax credit toward any qualified health plan on the Marketplace.

 Cost sharing reductions lower your other costs